Docsright arrowEdge Stackright arrowConfiguring Web Application Firewall rules in Ambassador Edge Stack

 Configuring Web Application Firewall rules in Ambassador Edge Stack

-When writing your own firewall rules it's important to first take note of a few ways that Ambassador Edge Stack's WebApplicationFirewalls work.
+When writing your own firewall rules, it's important to consider a few ways that Ambassador Edge Stack's WebApplicationFirewalls work.

-1. Requests are either denied or allowed, redirects and dropped requests are not supported
+• Requests are either denied or allowed, and redirects and dropped requests aren't supported.

 Ambassador Labs Firewall Ruleset